janklab/MlxShake/docs/index.md

 [ExportMlx](https://github.com/janklab/ExportMlx) is a tool to export Matlab Live Scripts (`.mlx` files) to Markdown and other formats.

-See the [main ExportMlx README](https://github.com/janklab/ExportMlx/README.md) for more info.
+See the main ExportMlx [README on GitHub](https://github.com/janklab/ExportMlx/blob/master/README.md) for more info.
 This web site is still under construction.

 ## Pages